borzunov/cpmoptimize/README.md

 Installation
 ------------

-To install the package, extract it and run:
+You can install the latest version of the library using [pip](https://pip.readthedocs.org/en/latest/):

+    sudo pip install git+https://github.com/borzunov/cpmoptimize.git

+Or install previously downloaded and extracted package:

-    python setup.py install
+    sudo python setup.py install

 Dependencies (`byteplay >= 0.2`) will be installed automatically.